Virginia Randolph: Early life and education

-Born in May 1870, she was the daughter of former slaves Sarah Elizabeth Carter Randolph and Edward Nelson Randolph.
-Her mother was a domestic worker from Campbell County and her father was a bricklayer.
+Born in May 1870, she was the daughter of former slaves Sarah Elizabeth Carter Randolph and Edward Nelson Randolph Her mother was a domestic worker from Campbell County and her father was a bricklayer.
 Virginia had three sisters: Mary, Sarah, and Emma, the latter of whom was one month old when her father died in 1874.
 Her mother remarried twice.
 Her second husband was Joseph Anderson, a carpenter.
 She then married a laborer, Joseph Minor.
 The family attended the Moore Street Missionary Baptist Church, which operated the Moore Street Industrial School.
 The school taught black children academic and manual arts, like printmaking, carpentry, and sewing.
 Randolph was a member of the church throughout her life.
 She was taught handiwork by her mother.

 Raised during the Reconstruction era following the American Civil War (1861–1865), Randolph was educated in schools in Richmond, Virginia.
 The state formed a public school system in 1870.
 She attended Baker School, the first public school built for black students in Richmond.
 Her second school, Richmond Colored Normal School (now Armstrong High School), was founded by the Freedmen's Bureau in 1867.
 A "noted secondary school", its curriculum included botany, civil government, physical geography, map drawing, and physiology.
 It also prepared interested students to be teachers.
 She was a teacher at the age of 16.

 Career in public education

 Randolph began her career as a school teacher.
 After a short teaching experience in Goochland County, she taught in Hanover County in 1893.
 She secured a teaching position with the Henrico County School Board the next year.
 She opened a one-room schoolhouse, the Mountain Road School.
 She fixed up the dilapidated building and traveled throughout the county to recruit students.
 As a teacher there, Randolph taught her students woodworking, sewing, and gardening, as well as academics.
-She believed that manual arts helped students had opportunities for employment if they were unable to acquire secondary education.
+She believed that manual arts helped students have opportunities for employment if they were unable to acquire secondary education.
 She involved members of the community members—while also instilling pride and pro-activity—she established school improvement leagues and the Willing Worker Clubs.
 Beyond the importance of academics and learning skills, Randolph also thought it was important to promote healthy spirits and hearts.
 Towards that end, she established Sunday afternoon classes at the school, with the assistance of Virginia Union University faculty and students and her minister, Reverend R. O. Johnson.
 Her programs were financially supported by Bryan and Steward families and were promoted by Henrico County Schools's supervisor Jackson Davis.